Faculty of Senior Fellows

 W. Neal Anderson, M.A.

-Mr. Neal Anderson is North American Aerospace Defense Command's (NORAD) and US Northern Command's (US NORTHCOM) first permanent Senior Advisor to the Department of Homeland Security.
+Mr. Neal Anderson is North American Aerospace Defense Command’s (NORAD) and US Northern Command’s (US NORTHCOM) first permanent Senior Advisor to the Department of Homeland Security.
 In this capacity he works myriad issues across DHS and the interagency, focusing on strengthening collaboration throughout the homeland security enterprise to achieve national unity of effort.
-He relinquished in November 2005 his position as Director of the Commands' Washington Office, a position he had held since the establishment of US Northern Command in 2002.
+In November 2005 he relinquished his position as Director of NORAD/NORTHCOM’s Washington Office, a position he had held since the establishment of US Northern Command in 2002.
 He has been a key architect of and partner in the maturation of DOD-DHS relations since 9/11.
 Mr. Anderson retired from the US Army as a Colonel in 2006 after nearly 28 years of active military duty.

 He was commissioned an Armor officer on graduation from the US Military Academy at West Point and held a variety of command and staff positions in the United States, Europe, and Asia.
-From June 1995 to June 1997 he commanded the 1st Battalion, 37th Armored Regiment, which deployed to Bosnia as a part of NATO's Implementation Force during Operation JOINT ENDEAVOR.
-He later served as the Senior Armor Task Force Trainer at the US Army's Combined Arms Training Center in Germany and was a Senior Service College Fellow at the Atlantic Council of the United States in Washington, DC.
-His most recent deployment was in 2004 to Baghdad as Chief of Staff, Strategy, Plans and Policy, CJT-7, in support of Operation IRAQI FREEDOM.
+From June 1995 to June 1997 he commanded the 1st Battalion, 37th Armored Regiment, which deployed to Bosnia as a part of NATO’s Implementation Force during Operation JOINT ENDEAVOR.
+He later served as the Senior Armor Task Force Trainer at the US Army’s Combined Arms Training Center in Germany and was a Senior Service College Fellow at the Atlantic Council of the United States in Washington, DC.
+In 2004 he was in Baghdad as Chief of Staff, Strategy, Plans and Policy, CJT-7, in support of Operation IRAQI FREEDOM.
 Mr. Anderson was also a China Foreign Area Officer, with postings in Hong Kong as a student and in Beijing as an Assistant Army Attaché.

 Neal Anderson earned an M.A. in National Security Affairs from the Naval Postgraduate School in 1986, is a graduate of the Defense Language Institute (Mandarin Chinese), MIT’s Seminar XXI (2000), and the US State Department’s Senior Seminar (2002).
 In early-2002, he was an intern in the Office of the Vice-President, where he worked on both aviation and nuclear power industry security issues.
 Since helping establish US Northern Command in 2002, he has also graduated from the Defense Support of Civil Authorities course, the Joint Task Force-State Commander’s course, the inaugural DHS Strategic Studies program, and the National Security Studies Management course at Syracuse University’s Maxwell School of Citizenship and Public Affairs.

-He and his wife Debbie, a professional educator, have three adult daughters, of whom they are most proud, and are enjoying their first grandson.
+He and his wife Debbie, a professional educator, have three adult daughters, of whom they are most proud, and are enjoying their five grandchildren.

 Louis Barani, M.S.
 (HSM)

-Barani was awarded a Master of Science degree in Homeland Security Management from the Homeland Security Management Institute, Long Island University and a Bachelor of Science degree in Business from St. John's University.
-He is affiliated with the American Society for Industrial Security (ASIS) and other relevant industry organizations.
-He also brings 19 years of military experience with the U.S. Navy, serving in Naval Special Warfare, Naval Coastal Warfare and Naval Intelligence units, and holds the rank of Senior Chief Petty Officer.
-Since September 11, 2001, Barani has been activated for military service and deployed four times in support of combat operations.
+Barani earned a graduate-level Advanced Certificate in Homeland Security Management and a Master of Science degree in Homeland Security Management (with highest distinction) from the Homeland Security Management Institute, Long Island University and a Bachelor of Science degree in Business from St. John’s University.
+He holds the Homeland Security and Defense Education Consortium Association’s (HSDECA) Subject Matter Expert (SME) credential, and is affiliated with the American Society for Industrial Security (ASIS) and other relevant industry organizations.
+He retired from the US Navy in the rank of Senior Chief Petty Officer after more than 20 years of military experience, serving in Naval Special Warfare, Naval Coastal Warfare and Naval Intelligence units.
+Since September 11, 2001, Barani was activated for military service and deployed for four tours of duty in support of combat operations.

 Raphael M. Barishansky currently serves as Director of the Office of Emergency Medical Services for the Connecticut Department of Public Health.
 In this capacity, he is responsible for regulation, development and oversight of Connecticut's EMS system, which includes over 24,000 credentialed personnel.
 He directs the operations of the State Office of Emergency Medical Services, with 16 employees whose responsibilities include Education and Training, Regulation and Compliance, Planning and Regional Coordination, and Technical Assistance for localities and EMS Officials.
 Mr. Barishansky reviews all state-level policies regarding areas of EMS practice (clinical, operational and other) and coordinates with various stakeholders to ensure compliance with state public health codes and regulations.